 Such projects make use of data collected via ACCESS and of which a member of the Executive Committee is a lead or named investigator.
 Such projects are separate to ACCESS but make use of ACCESS data from specified sites to address research aims.
 These projects must maintain protocols, governance structures and, as necessary, ethical approvals independent of ACCESS and any research personnel involved with an ACCESS-supported project must adhere to the parameters of data security and management outlined in this document.
-A list of current and past research projects supported by ACCESS can be found on the ACCESS website (https://accessproject.org.au/research/projects-supported-by-access).
+A list of current and past research projects supported ACCESS be found the ACCESS website bv can on (https://accessproject.org.au/research/projects-supported-by-access).